The new age of digital media is causing a rise in couples attempting to stay connected through the screen

 “It’s really the little things that count.
 From sending flowers on a random Thursday, just to saying, ‘I love you’, or making up special holidays like half birthdays, and making cards/giving gifts for things like that… the little things really go a long way.”

 Editor’s Note: An earlier version of this article incorrectly stated Saint Francis Xavier University was located in Halifax.
 The university is located in Antigonish, and the article has been updated.
-An editing error also resulted in an earlier version of this article incorrectly stating that Lauren Macartney and Sef Elashry currently live together.
-We regret the error and the information has been updated.

 The editor responisble for this story is Melanie Walsh at email@example.com